Frequently Asked Questions (FAQs)

 But I encourage everyone to be wise with these things.
 There are some instances in which medication and surgeries make sense, like acute conditions.
 If you break an arm or have some other emergency that you aren't properly trained to handle yourself, definitely seek medical attention.
 And in rare circumstances, I will recommend seeking out conventional care.

-To put it simply, the main difference is in credentials put after a name, and in most cases, also the philosophy we operate under.
 A Registered Dietitian (RD) may have a license issued by their respective state.
 But not all states regulate this.
 Arizona, for instance, doesn't even license dietitians.
+Nutritionists are usually certified, but it also depends on the state where some might also have a license.

 What can I expect from my first visit?